wook2124/Super-Scrapper/README.md

 # Super Scrapper

-Scrapping jobs from the indeed site by Flask.
+Scrapping jobs from the indeed site by `Flask`.

 ## Demo Link